Coconut Curry Salmon (30 Minutes)

 POACH SALMON: Remove salmon skin with a sharp knife and blot with a paper towel to get rid of excess moisture.
 Add salmon to skillet and spoon sauce on top of it.
 Cover skillet and simmer on medium low heat for 5 minutes.
 Then turn off heat and let it sit for 5 minutes, covered, to finish cooking.
 Tip: If salmon is not an even thickness, the thin part will cook more quickly, so cut that off and add the thin part for just a few minutes toward the end of cooking.
 Note 1.
 Serve in bowls over rice, pasta or quinoa.
 Or with warm crusty bread.

 Nutrition values are estimates for 3 portions.
 They will be higher if the full recipe is used for 2 servings only.

 - How to tell if salmon is cooked: Salmon will be opaque and warm pink in the middle and you will be able to separate the flesh easily with a sharp knife with no resistance.
 It should not be white and flaky - this is a sign of over cooked fish.

 - Variations and substitutions

 - Instead of salmon

 - poach shrimp for 3-4 minutes in the sauce

 - poach a different fish such as halibut or cod or any white fish fillet.

-- For a vegetarian version, use the sauce with cooked pasta, tofu or gnocchi.
+- try a vegetarian version with cooked pasta, tofu or gnocchi.

-- Add other vegetables when you are sauteing the onions such as red pepper or mushrooms.
+- Add other vegetables when sauteing the onions such as sliced bell pepper or mushrooms.